-Daniel's recent experience at Jones Day includes: advising national and global financial institutions in relation to regulatory obligations, investigations, and enforcement actions; acting for a global corporation in relation to a dispute concerning ownership of certain IP following a series of major corporate transactions; acting for global corporations in Australian class actions; acting for high-profile directors and officers in relation to investigations and enforcement actions, including successfully defending the former chairman of a financial services company and superannuation trustee in disqualification proceedings; acting for a financial institution in relation to the Royal Commission into Banking, Superannuation and Financial Services; and acting for the receivers of a public company in a claim against directors and officers for breaches of duties in connection to a satellite construction and launch project.
+Daniel's recent experience includes advising national and global corporations and financial institutions in relation to regulatory obligations, investigations, and enforcement actions; acting for a global corporation in relation to a dispute concerning ownership of certain IP following a series of major corporate transactions; acting for global corporations in Australian class actions; acting for high-profile directors and officers in investigations and enforcement actions, including successfully defending the former chairman of a financial services company and superannuation trustee in disqualification proceedings; acting for a financial institution in relation to the Royal Commission into Banking, Superannuation and Financial Services; and acting for the receivers of a public company in a claim against directors and officers for breaches of duties in connection to a satellite construction and launch project.

 - The Flinders University of South Australia (LL.B. and L.P. with Honours 2010; Bachelor of Commerce 2010)